wwuoti/blog/src/posts/blog/music_ci.md

 The "bounce" step here really only publishes the MP3 files from the shared directory.
 After that, they can be used by the `build` stage.

+The `build` stage is where the static site containing the songs is built.
+Here I'm using Gatsby, which has good documentation TODO: gitlab docs here.

+The only interesting part here is embeddkng th MP3 files to the page:

+TODO: show how to list files

-In index.js, you can display all of the files from Gatsby data with the following:
+Next, in Index.js, you can display all of the files from Gatsby data with the following:

 ```js
 {data.allFile.edges.map((file, index) => {